-In the end of the crocodile section waits the different birds.
-As I remember from my elementary field trip here, Avilon means Land of Birds hence the number of bird species compared to other animals.
-I saw as well busy ostriches, bored puma, jaguar up in the tree, orange tiger couple on foreplay & white tigers walking back and forth seem planning their escape plan (One growled at us and we almost cry).
+We saw busy ostriches, a bored puma, a jaguar up in the tree, an orange tiger couple on foreplay & white tigers walking back and forth seem planning their escape plan.
+One even growled at us, and we almost cry.

-Kids will surely enjoy the fun station.
+The kids will surely enjoy the fun station.
 There’s a pony that the kids can ride.
-There’s pets like guinea pigs and rabbit they can touch and feed.
+There are pets like guinea pigs and rabbit they can touch and feed.
 But the fun part is the photo ops section for 50 pesos.
 You can choose between parrots, snake and Trixie.
-I actually wanted to try to have a photo with a snake but I backed out so I settle with Trixie.
-At first, I’m really afraid of her but actually she’s well-mannered, sweet and smells really nice.
-We felt like highschool lovers but yeah, it’s still a first.
+I actually wanted to try to have a photo with a snake, but I backed out, so I settle with Trixie.
+At first, I’m terrified of her, but actually she’s well-mannered, sweet and smells really nice.
+We felt like highschool lovers, but yeah, it’s still a first.

 1. Ride a UV Express with signage Montalban-Cubao from Farmer’s Cubao (just below the MRT).
 Fare is 50 pesos and asked the driver to drop you on Total Gas Station.